xertep/grafy-stanic-CHMU/README.md

 The main file to run the app is streamlit_app.py.
 A live version of the web application (built with Streamlit) is available here: https://grafy-stanic-chmu-fknzcsm7chmxpvtwczmdyz.streamlit.app/

+The app may take a few seconds to load when you open it, especially if it has been inactive for a while.
+This is normal behavior — the app automatically goes to sleep when not in use and needs a short moment to start again.

 Tato aplikace využívá otevřená data Český hydrometeorologický ústav k zobrazení meteorologických grafů v tradičním, dobře známém stylu ze všech dostupných meteorologických stanic po celé republice.